protdm22/UBB-ASC/README.md

 ## 🖥️ UBB-ASC – Computer Architecture (Assembly & some C)

-Assignments and projects from the *Computer Architecture* course at Babeș-Bolyai University (UBB), covering assembly language programming and C in a multi-module environment.
+Assignments, projects and tests from the *Computer Architecture* course at Babeș-Bolyai University (UBB), covering assembly language programming and C in a multi-module environment.

 Includes:
 - 🧩 Assembly language exercises and projects